Maui

 Simply put, a vacation rental property can give you a place to keep your money.
-As of March 2022, median condo sales prices on Maui were up nearly 28% year-over-year!
+Maui condo values have seen significant long-term appreciation over the past decade.
 And while that rate of growth may not be typical, property values did steadily increase here for many years leading up to the pandemic, as well.

 Depending on your goals, your Maui vacation rental might provide income, or at least pay for itself.
 Although we do have peak and off-peak visitor seasons, this is certainly a place where people want to vacation year-round.